 Of course, those are not enough but this article mainly for beginners who may not have to hide foods from bears or to catch fish bare hands or something that hardcore.
 Then a few more tools are definitely sufficient to your need.
 Those are in the checklist, here some examples:

 - Sunglasses and sunscreen

 One more thing, if you plan to go into the forest, takes the insect sprays.
 Not the kind you spray on them, the repellents.
 Mosquitos and tons of other insects are nasty since they transmit horrible diseases; you want to take home memories, not malaria.
 Wear a raincoat can help you navigating through the shrubs, you have no idea what lays on the leaves.

 Don’t rely on your mobile phones.
 I see this fact neglected by beginners.
 Sometimes they still have the cellular towers built up near your camping site but you should not take that for granted.
-Learn how to use the compass, they are reliable, not easily to break down.
+Learn how to use the compass or compass apps, they are reliable, not easily to break down.
 If you want to go with GPSs, you should shop the ones with satellite connection, they are expensive so consider if you really need them.

 BEST BACKPACKING FOOD IDEAS

 You should take the foods with easy camping recipes that do not take too much time to repair, such as crackers, cookies and other fast food (but healthy).
 When you cook, choose the high energy food such as potato, bacon, boiling an egg to fill up your stomach.
 It may be a simple meal but still keeps you healthy.
 You can pack up pasta, bread, rice and sausages which are served in packing but clean up your site when moving.